FbW-E04-2/pb-final-project-born3am/projects/calculator.md

 calculate.add(x, y) // Returns the sum of x added to y.

-calculate.subtract(x, y) // Returns the differente of y subtracted to x.
+calculate.subtract(x, y) // Returns the differente of y subtracted from x.

 calculate.multiply(x, y) // Returns the product of x multiplied by y.